Dance Hall of the Dead: Plot summary

 Ernesto Cata is in training to play his role as Shulawitsi the Fire God in an upcoming Zuni religious ceremony.
-He sees a kachina that can be seen by the initiated, which he is not, or by those about to die.
+He sees a kachina that can only be seen by the initiated, which he is not, or by those about to die.
 The next day, his friend George Bowlegs leaves school early, after learning Ernesto is not there.
 Lt.
 Joe Leaphorn works with the Zuni police chief Pasquaanti, who seeks Ernesto, while Leaphorn will seek George, a Navajo boy.
 A patch of blood-soaked soil is found at the meeting place where George was returning Ernesto's bicycle.
 That is the starting point in the search for the two boys.

 Near the home of the Bowlegs, Leaphorn is approached by George's younger brother Cecil, who tells him that George is running away from the kachina, the one that got Ernesto.
 Cecil says that Ernesto had stolen some flints from the dig site.
 Next, Leaphorn talks with Ted Isaacs, who is about a mile from where the blood was found, at an anthropological dig site under the aegis of Professor Reynolds.
 Reynolds is ambitious to prove that Folsom Man culture continued longer than the accepted notions of its duration.
 Isaacs tells Leaphorn of the success in the field work.
 Reynolds bars Isaacs from having his girlfriend Susanne with him, and barred Ernesto and George from the site a few days earlier.
 When questioned, Reynolds denies any thefts from the site.
 Checking out Jason's Fleece, Leaphorn sees a Zuni kachina, rather unexpected next to the abandoned Navajo death hogan now housing the commune.
 He meets Susanne, who confirms that George was afraid of something and asking questions about absolution in the Zuni religion.
 Leaphorn learns that Ernesto's body has been found.

 Pasquaanti and Ernesto's family dig up the boy's body, while Leaphorn examines the area to learn how the bike and the boy were brought there.
 After the funeral, Leaphorn visits the hogan of the Bowlegs, where he sees someone slipping away and then discovers the body of George and Cecil's father Shorty.
 Cecil returns by horse after getting the sheep in.
 Leaphorn gathers what Cecil needs, as their family home must now be abandoned as a death hogan.
 One item cannot be found, a note from George to Cecil.
 Leaphorn leaves Cecil at the Franciscan mission.
 Speaking again with Susanne, Leaphorn picks up the phrase ‘dance hall’ as where George means to go, which Father Ingles explains in terms of Zuni practices.
 Father Ingles tells Leaphorn how George was searching for a religion, a place to belong.
 Leaphorn shares with the priest how Ernesto died, by beheading.